OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

 ## Using the makeEwsRequestAsync method to access EWS operations

-You can use the [mailbox.makeEwsRequestAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox?product=outlook&version=v1.5) method to make a EWS request to the Exchange server that hosts the user's mailbox.
+You can use the [mailbox.makeEwsRequestAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox?product=outlook&version=v1.5) method to make an EWS request to the Exchange server that hosts the user's mailbox.

 EWS supports different operations on an Exchange server; for example, item-level operations to copy, find, update, or send an item, and folder-level operations to create, get, or update a folder.
-To perform a EWS operation, create an XML SOAP request for that operation.
+To perform an EWS operation, create an XML SOAP request for that operation.
 When the operation finishes, you get an XML SOAP response that contains data that is relevant to the operation.
 EWS SOAP requests and responses follow the schema defined in the Messages.xsd file.
 Like other EWS schema files, the Message.xsd file is located in the IIS virtual directory that hosts EWS.

-To use the  **makeEwsRequestAsync** method to initiate a EWS operation, provide the following:
+To use the  **makeEwsRequestAsync** method to initiate an EWS operation, provide the following:

 - The XML for the SOAP request for that EWS operation, as an argument to the  _data_ parameter